 Originally bought by celebrated Sri Lankan architect Geoffrey Bawa in the 1970s, the Mohotti Walauwa later became Sri Lanka’s first boutique hotel, showcasing Bawa’s legendary tropical modernism.
-Renovated, restored and extended by design mogul Shanth Fernando of Paradise Road, the hotel then re-opened in 2009 – and it remains one of the south coast’s smartest signature spots.
+Extended by Shanth Fernando of Paradise Road in 2009, it has since been extensively restored by George Cooper of the illustrious KK Collection – and has recently reopened as one of the south coast’s smartest signature spots.

 Here, coconut palms sway in the breeze, red-painted trains rattle by on the tracks at the end of the garden, and days are spent in effortless tranquility, dotting from the pool to the terrace, a cosy reading nook to the open-sided restaurant, and the beach to the bar and back.

-The Villa’s 15 beautifully appointed rooms and suites are scattered around the property, ensuring the guests have plenty of privacy.
-The famously muted Paradise Road palette offers cool, contemporary style, with big beds — many of which are four-posters — and crisp white sheets, set against Bawa’s classic, characterful design.
-This is sumptuous luxury with maximum discretion: a perfect recipe for relaxation.
+The Villa’s 14 beautifully appointed rooms and suites are scattered around the property, ensuring the guests have plenty of privacy.
+The KK palette offers cool, contemporary interiors, with big beds — many of which are four-posters — and crisp white sheets topped with blue, green or coral cushions, set against Bawa’s classic, characterful design.
+This is sumptuous luxury and calm: a perfect recipe for relaxation.

 If you’re travelling as a family or group, the Mohotti Suite boasts two bedrooms filled with Dutch-era antiques, a shared bathroom and a private sitting area.
 Alternatively, nab a Superior Suite and hide away on a balcony overlooking the sea or the garden — and enjoy a long soak in the tub at the end of an idyllic day.